 Loose feces were observed in all groups in a non-dose dependent manner.
 Polydipsia occurred in the control, 0.05 and 0.075 mg/kg groups.
 Trending towards decreasing hematocrit (but still within reference intervals) was observed in all groups.
-Once of the 0.05 mg/kg group was mildly anemic during recovery.
+One dog in the 0.05 mg/kg group was mildly anemic during recovery.
 Monocytosis and elevated fibrinogen were seen on Days 2 and 23 in a dose-dependent manner.

-Gross pathology findings at the infusion site included inflammation Gross pathology findings at the infusion site included inflammation, redness, and thickening of the skin.
-Correlative histopathology findings of the influsion site included hemorrhage, edema, inflammation, mixed cell infiltration, fibrosis, and chronic organizing thrombosis.
-Only one of the recevery dogs had changes at the infusion site consisting of proliferation of the intima.
+Gross pathology findings at the infusion site included inflammation, redness, and thickening of the skin.
+Correlative histopathology findings of the infusion site included hemorrhage, edema, inflammation, mixed cell infiltration, fibrosis, and chronic organizing thrombosis.
+Only one of the recovery dogs had changes at the infusion site consisting of proliferation of the intima.
 One dog in the 0.075 mg/kg group had a severe wound, confirmed on histopathology as ulcerative inflammation and severe necrosis with bacteria present.
 Gross pathology findings also included red, mottled, firm, and enlarged lymph nodes in all dose groups, including recovery dogs, confirmed on histopathology as inflammation, lymphoid hypercellularity, hemorrhage, and sinus histiocytosis.
 Pituitary cysts were observed in 7 dogs in all STELFONTA treated groups.
 One dog each from the 0.075 mg/kg group was observed to have kidney tubular vacuolation, dilation of the ventricles of the brain, and chronic inflammation of both the left thigh skeletal muscle and left sciatic nerve.
-Laborator Cardiovascular Study television of endowatchin study in a 12-day laboratory cardiovascular study, 4 healthy male conscious telemeterized Beagle dogs approximately 2-4 years old were administered STELFONTA as a single intravenous infusion.
-Treatment consisted of four groups: vehicle control and STELFONTA at doses of 0.01, 0.025 and 0.075 mg/kg body weight.
-All four dogs received all treatments with at least a 2 downey out portiod 3-day wash-out period.